 What I love about this gear:

 The Fuji camera body is beautiful and simple to use with more manual dials than electronic buttons.
 This makes it easier to use with cold hands and gives it an aesthetically pleasing appearance.

 The lenses are sharper than anything I’ve used before.
-I’m continually impressed by their performance and appreciate the focal length range for capturing wide scenes and zooming in to compress a landscape and enhance texture and layering.
+I’m continually impressed by their performance and appreciate the focal length range for capturing wide scenes and zooming in to compress a landscape and enhance texture (examples) and layering.

 The tripod is pretty light without breaking the bank and has so far held up to what I’ve put it through.
 It gets pretty battered riding on the outside of my pack, but it still works!
 I almost always bring a tripod to allow me to shoot cleaner images in low light and since I principally focus on sunrise and sunset, this is key.